jyantsss/bandit_otw/README.md

 Process:  step1: Use ls to see the files in home directory

 step2:  Use cat to read the file  readme to get the pw.
+## Level 1-2 login

+**Commands** **Used**:  cat, ls

+**Password**: 263JGJPfgU6LtdEvgfWU1XP5yac29mFx

+**Process**:

+step1: Use ls to see the files in home directory

+step2:  Use cat to read the file  - to get the pw.

+Note: - named file cannot be read directly using command “cat -”.
+So, we use “cat ./-” or “cat /home/bandit1/-”.